rootsquash/kubernetes-env-setup/README.md

 There are no guarantees with this script and you assume all risk and responsbility.

 # Kubernetes Environment Setup
 This script installs and configures a secure, highly available <a href="http://kubernetes.io">Kubernetes</a> cluster using etcd, flannel, HAproxy, and keepalived on RHEL7/CentOS7 based systems.
 This installs and configures the Kubernetes master services -- apiserver, controller-manager, and scheduler -- on 1 to many master servers.
-This also setup the Kubernetes node services on 1 to many node servers.
+This also sets up the Kubernetes node services on 1 to many node servers.

 # Pre-requisites
 1. DNS resolution or existing host file entries for each master and node server.